slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 ### Overview

 The Asana platform needs confirmation from the App Components app that authentication has completed successfully.
 When an app is added to a project, the user adding that app is sent to its `Authentication URL` (see the [Installation Flow](/docs/installation-flow)).
 The app may perform OAuth with Asana, OAuth with a different app, perform both, or perform none.
-As long as the app confirms the flow was complete, Asana will successfully add the app to the project.
+For apps intended for multi-user usage, OAuth with Asana is _required_ to securely determine the identity of the user performing the authorization.
+Otherwise, as long as the app confirms the flow was complete, Asana will successfully add the app to the project.
 This will allow requests to be sent to the app's predefined endpoints.

 ### How it works